mihaialexandruteodor/Deus-Ex-ultimate-config/linux/Readme.md

 Step 2:

-use the Kentie files deusex.exe and Deusexe.u in the System folder but install via protontricks with:
+use the Kentie files deusex.exe and Deusexe.u in the System folder but first install via protontricks with:

 ```
 PROTON_VERSION="Proton Experimental" \